beanolabub/To-Do-App-1.1/README.md

-setup server.js (this is the node run page) routes.js (all the apps get their shizzle from the db here) setup layouts.ejs - using ejs for our to do form setup index.ejs, header.ejs, footer.ejs - you know what this does setup the function components of the app +components/todo_table
+setup server.js (this is the node run page) routes.js (all the apps get their shizzle from the db here) setup layouts.ejs - using ejs for our to do form setup index.ejs, header.ejs, footer.ejs - you know what this does: using JQuery ansd Bootstrap in the header. setup the function components of the app +components/todo_table
  +components/add_todo